joinself/academy/docs/examples/connections.md

 By completing these connection examples, you'll master:

-- **🤝 Connection Handshakes**: How two Self identities establish trust cryptographically
+- **Connection Handshakes**: How two Self identities establish trust cryptographically
-- **🔐 Key Exchange**: How secure communication keys are generated and shared
+- **Key Exchange**: How secure communication keys are generated and shared
-- **📡 Connection Patterns**: When to use direct addresses vs QR codes vs client-initiated flows
+- **Connection Patterns**: When to use direct addresses vs QR codes vs client-initiated flows
-- **🛡️ Security Guarantees**: What protections Self connections provide automatically
+- **Security Guarantees**: What protections Self connections provide automatically
-- **📱 Real-world Integration**: How to build both server and client applications
+- **Real-world Integration**: How to build both server and client applications

 **Time Investment**: 20 minutes to complete all three patterns
 **Immediate Result**: Working encrypted connections ready for messaging and credentials